droglenc/NCMTH207/modules/ce/ANOVA2Foundations2_CE1.md

                   near       25      80.70      79.15      14.20
 </pre>

 1. Use these result to complete the ANOVA table below.
 This question can be hand-written, but clearly show your work for all calculations.
+Keep one decimal for SS and MS, two decimals for F, and four decimals for p-values.

 Source     | df | SS | MS | F  | p-value
 :----------|--------:|--------:|--------:|--------:|--------: